danreeves/dt-exchange/docs/rule-based-filtering.md

 - `store`: require item to be in a specific shop
   - possible values: `credits`, `marks`
   - example: `"store": "marks"`

+### Meta

+In addition there are some fields that are not filters, but instead allow additional customization

+- `color`: color the matching item with this color (values are picked from the topmost rule that the item matches)
+  - possible values: any HTML color code, e.g. `"blue"`, `#ff5733`
+  - example: `"color": "#ff5733"`

 ## Default configuration